Alan Carpenter: 2008 state election

+The Liberal Party achieved a swing towards it, winning 51.85 percent of the two-party-preferred vote.
+The Labor Party won 28 out of 59 seats, two short of a majority.
+The Liberal Party had 24 seats, the National Party had four seats, and there were three seats held by independents.
+Bowler retained Kalgoorlie as an independent and the Liberal Party won Morley due to D'Orazio's support for the Liberal candidate there, meaning that if neither of them had left the party, Labor would have won an outright majority.
+Nationals leader Brendon Grylls remained open to supporting either major party if they were to support his Royalties for Regions policy, but other Nationals MPs were in firm opposition to a Labor–Nationals government.
 On 14 September, the leader of the Nationals, Brendon Grylls, announced that his party would support the Liberals to form a minority government.
 Later that day, Carpenter conceded that Labor had lost the election, and said he would resign as Labor leader.
 Ripper was elected on 16 September to replace Carpenter as Labor Leader.
 Barnett was sworn in as the premier on 23 September.